Cryptorubic/rubic-sdk/README.md

 > ℹ️️ You have to set up **wallet provider 👛** for network in which you will execute trade swap.

-Method checks balance, network id correctness, and executes swap transaction.
+Method checks balance, network id correctness and executes swap transaction.
-A transaction confirmation window will open in the connected user's wallet.
+A transaction confirmation window will be opened in the connected user's wallet.
 If user has not enough allowance, the method will automatically send approve transaction before swap transaction.

-**instantTrade.swap method parameters:**
+**Method parameters:**

 | Parameter | Type                     | Description                          |
 |-----------|--------------------------|--------------------------------------|